Economy of Egypt: Desalination

 Desalination plays a growing role in Egypt's water strategy, particularly in coastal areas lacking conventional freshwater sources.
 Although seawater contains high salinity levels of up to 35,000 ppm, modern desalination technologies can produce high-quality drinking water.
 However, the process remains costly, with expenses influenced by the type of energy, technology used, and project scale.
-Egypt currently operates 90 desalination plants with a combined capacity of 1.3 billion m³ annually, built at a cost of $0.4 billion.
-Of these, 76 are fully operational, producing 850,000 m³ per day.
+Egypt currently operates 90 desalination plants with a combined capacity of 1.3 billion m^{3} annually, built at a cost of $0.4 billion.
+Of these, 76 are fully operational, producing 850,000 m^{3} per day.

-Egypt has launched an ambitious long-term desalination strategy aimed at addressing chronic water scarcity by significantly expanding its desalination capacity.
+Egypt has a long-term plan to tackle chronic water scarcity by expanding desalination.
 Under this national plan, the country seeks to quadruple its seawater desalination output through the construction of 21 new plants.
-These proposed facilities will collectively add 3.3 million m³ per day, alleviating pressure on the Nile.
-In a subsequent phase, Egypt plans to boost total desalination capacity by an additional 8.8 million m³ per day, with a projected investment of $8 billion.
+Together they would add 3.3 million m^{3} per day, easing pressure on the Nile.
+In a subsequent phase, Egypt plans to boost total desalination capacity by an additional 8.8 million m^{3} per day, with a projected investment of $8 billion.

 Groundwater

 Egypt's groundwater resources consist of both renewable and non-renewable aquifers.
-Renewable groundwater is primarily drawn from two shallow reservoirs associated with the Nile River system: the Nile Valley aquifer, with reserves estimated at 200 billion m³, and the Delta aquifer, with reserves of about 400 billion m³.
-As of 2017, an estimated 7.2 billion m³ of groundwater was extracted annually, with the Delta aquifer accounting for approximately 85 percent of this total.
-This extraction rate remains below the estimated safe limit of 7.5 billion m³ per year, according to the Groundwater Research Institute.
+Renewable groundwater is primarily drawn from two shallow reservoirs associated with the Nile River system: the Nile Valley aquifer, with reserves estimated at 200 billion m^{3}, and the Delta aquifer, with reserves of about 400 billion m^{3}.
+As of 2017, an estimated 7.2 billion m^{3} of groundwater was extracted annually, with the Delta aquifer accounting for approximately 85 percent of this total.
+This extraction rate remains below the estimated safe limit of 7.5 billion m^{3} per year, according to the Groundwater Research Institute.
 Groundwater quality in these regions is generally high, with salinity levels ranging from 300 to 800 parts per million in the southern Delta.

 Non-renewable groundwater sources are located in the deeper aquifer systems of the Eastern and Western Desert and the Sinai Peninsula.
 The most significant among them is the Nubian Sandstone Aquifer System, the world's largest known fossil water aquifer system.
-This vast underground reservoir, located beneath the eastern end of the Sahara desert, extends across the political boundaries of four northeastern African countries.
-The system spans approximately 2.2 million km², with about 826,000 km² located in Egypt, nearly 40% of the total area and the largest share among the four countries, covering over 80% of the country's land surface.
-Estimates of its total freshwater volume are as high as 500,000 billion m³.
-Due to the depth of the aquifer and associated extraction costs, current withdrawals in Egypt are limited to approximately 0.6 billion m³ annually, primarily for irrigation in land reclamation projects.
-Sustainable extraction is projected to increase to 2.5–3 billion m³ per year in the future, contingent on cost-effective pumping technologies.
+This underground reservoir, beneath the eastern end of the Sahara desert, extends across the political boundaries of four northeastern African countries.
+The system spans approximately 2.2 million km^{2}, with about 826,000 km^{2} located in Egypt, nearly 40% of the total area and the largest share among the four countries, covering over 80% of the country's land surface.
+Estimates of its total freshwater volume are as high as 500,000 billion m^{3}.
+Due to the depth of the aquifer and associated extraction costs, current withdrawals in Egypt are limited to approximately 0.6 billion m^{3} annually, primarily for irrigation in land reclamation projects.
+Sustainable extraction is projected to increase to 2.5–3 billion m^{3} per year in the future, contingent on cost-effective pumping technologies.